stefankarschti/inputosm/README.md

-# README #
+# Input OSM #

 A high performace multi threaded and non-synchronized reader of OSM files (OSM, PBF, OSC).

 ## How to test how fast it is? ##

-This is the result of running the statistics on a dual Xeon E5-2699, 72 cores total.
-I am curious what are the results on your system.
+This is the result of running the statistics on a dual `Xeon E5-2699`, 72 cores total.
+I am curious what the results are on your system.

 Run: